Ranked #291 car in the UK · City car · 3 units sold last year

 Forecourt score

-The Vauxhall Viva holds its value about averagely and is cheaper to run than most.
-Its MOT-based reliability is good, 79 out of 100, ahead of 68% of the cars we track.
-On three-year value retention it ranks better than 43% of models.
+The Vauxhall Viva is cheaper to run than most.
+Its MOT-based reliability is excellent — an MOT score of 84/100, ahead of 76% of the cars we track.

 Pick your version